Haiti Travel Tips: Is Labadee Safe for Travelers?

 Don't fall for this trick though, while vendors can aggressive, Labadee is a protected resort and pointing this out will generally be enough.
 However, it is always easier to just avoid problems in the first place, so check to make sure that the building you enter has at least two exits.

-Get a travel insurance quote for Haiti
+Get an instant travel insurance quote for Haiti

 Related articles